RodrigoMenegat/gardening/index.md

 This idea of looking stupid for not having access to the right words left a mark on me, and it still makes me anxious.
 I've been traveling a lot lately, and working remotely in at least three different langauges...
 And  I don't speak the language of my main employer!

 I often feel stupid because of this.
 Maybe, though, I'm not stupid as Hugo Mãe thought.
-Maybe I'm smart like Murakami was!
+Maybe I'm smart like Murakami was.